-The third in CUF's five-borough forum series on encouraging and supporting low-income entrepreneurship, this event will explore whether low-income entrepreneurship should be among the strategies city policymakers pursue to help those hardest hit by the pandemic boost incomes and generate wealth.
-It will discuss what’s needed to support first-time entrepreneurs from low-income communities in Manhattan, and examine how to ensure that more of the New Yorkers from low-income backgrounds who do turn to entrepreneurship have the tools and resources to succeed.
-Our forum will shine a light on that opportunity, featuring a panel of Manhattan-based entrepreneurs from lower-income backgrounds in conversation with local and national entrepreneurship experts and city officials.
+The third in CUF's five-borough forum series on encouraging and supporting low-income entrepreneurship, this event explored whether low-income entrepreneurship should be among the strategies city policymakers pursue to help those hardest hit by the pandemic boost incomes and generate wealth.
+It discussed what’s needed to support first-time entrepreneurs from low-income communities in Manhattan, and examined how to ensure that more of the New Yorkers from low-income backgrounds who do turn to entrepreneurship have the tools and resources to succeed.
+Our forum featured a panel of Manhattan-based entrepreneurs from lower-income backgrounds in conversation with local and national entrepreneurship experts and city officials.

 This symposium is made possible through generous support from HSBC.
 We are also grateful for general support from The Clark Foundation and the Bernard F. and Alva B. Gimbel Foundation, and ongoing support from a number of other philanthropic funders.

 Center for an Urban Future is a catalyst for smart and sustainable policies that reduce inequality, increase economic mobility, and grow the economy in NYC.